patrick-llgc/Learning-Deep-Learning/paper_notes/fcos3d.md

 Objects are distributed to different feature levels with the consideration if the 2D scales (from reprojected 3D bbox, no 2D annotation is required).

-**The core challenge of mono3D** is how to assign 3D targets to 2D domain with the 2D-3D correspondense and predict them afterwards.
+**The core challenge of mono3D** is how to assign 3D targets to 2D domain with the 2D-3D correspondence and predict them afterwards.

 #### Key ideas
 - FCOS-like architecture